JChristopherEllis/P-Finder/README.md

 Strand - sequence location on either the plus or minus strand

-Sequence - the dna sequence of the RNase P gene
+Sequence - the DNA sequence of the RNase P gene

 ### License
 This program is distributed under the BSD 3-clause "New" or "Revised" License